anoma/namada-whitepaper/namadapaper.md

 # Governance

 ## Public Goods Funding (PGF)
-There will be a periodically allocated
+There will be a periodically elected council tasked with voting on projects/goods that should be retro-actively funded.

 # Stack and Architectural Details